4th February 2015

 While we do have a wash care label, here’s a deeper dive into keeping your jeans looking fresh for longer.

-Firstly, don’t wash them, not if you can help it.
-The less you wash them, the less the fabric gets thrown around and rubbed against its self.
-The threads don’t get worn down and all of those tiny micro particles stay where you want them too, on your jeans.
+1 – Reduce the number of times you wash them if you can help it.
+The less you wash them, the less the fabric gets thrown around and rubbed against itself.
+The threads don’t get worn down and all of those tiny micro-particles stay where you want them to, on your jeans.

-In fact…FIRSTLY, try not to blow them out.
-When you get home from work, put on your slouches, sitting cross-legged, on your knees, or anything which means you’re stretching the knees out will ruin the shape.
+2 – Wanna keep them in great shape?
+Go easy on them knees baby!
+When you get home from work, put on your comfies, sitting cross-legged, on your knees, or anything which means you’re stretching the knees out will ruin the shape.
 So when you can, avoid it.
 This is the same for any trousers or tight skirts.
 Indoor clothes, for indoor lounging.

-When you do, depending on how dirty they are, turn them inside out and do on a 30 degree quick wash.
+4 – But they’re really dirty!
+If they need a machine wash, turn them inside out and do on a 30 degree quick wash.
 This will basically give them a quick rinse and tighten them back up.
-Keeping them inside out helps to keep the colour in so less fading, and less likely to ruin of other things in the wash too.
+Keeping them inside out helps to keep the colour in so less fading, and less likely to ruin other things in the wash too.
 It will also help avoid creases showing on your rockabilly jeans, or the dreaded crease fade you can get on true indigo cotton jeans.
 Our jeans very rarely have this issue, but this is the best way to avoid it all around.

 Once your rockabilly jeans are washed, pull them flat, so the creases in the leags are smoothed out.
 Then lay them flat and either hang to dry on the washing line or on a radiator, clothes horse whatever, but flat, smoothed out to remove creases and not in the tumble drier.